Home > Health & Wellness > Health Library > Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

 PRETEXT Stage 3

-PRETEXT Stage 3.
-Cancer is found in three sections of the liver and one section does not have cancer.
-OR, cancer is found in two sections of the liver and two sections that are not next to each other do not have cancer in them.
+Liver PRETEXT III.
+Cancer is found in three sections of the liver and one section does not have cancer, or cancer is found in two sections of the liver and two sections that are not next to each other do not have cancer in them.

 In stage 3, one of the following is true: